When Do Property Tax Grievances Have to Be Filed in Nassau and Suffolk?

 Common Mistakes Homeowners Make

-- Assuming Nassau and Suffolk share the same deadline
+- Assuming Nassau and Suffolk share the same deadline or process

-- Believing a grievance applies retroactively
+- Believing a grievance automatically works retroactively

 How to Confirm the Exact Deadline Each Year